kubeflow/website/content/docs/components/misc/metadata.md

 [Python library (SDK)](https://github.com/kubeflow/metadata/tree/master/sdk/python#python-client)
 that you can use to log (record) your metadata.

-You can install the Metadata SDK by running the following command:
+Run the following command to install the Metadata SDK:

 ```
 pip install kfmd